jschaf/pggen/README.md

     example, the generated query for `SELECT author_id from author` returns `int32`, not a `<query_name>Row` struct.

-    pggen infers struct field types by running the query.
-When Postgres returns query results, Postgres also sends the column types as a header for the results. pggen looks up the types in the header using the `pg_type` catalog table and chooses an appropriate Go type in [internal/codegen/golang/gotype/types.go].
+    pggen infers struct field types by preparing the query.
+When Postgres prepares a query, Postgres returns the parameter and column types as OIDs. pggen finds the type name from the returned OIDs in [internal/codegen/golang/gotype/types.go].

     Choosing an appropriate type is more difficult than might seem at first